The water that comes out of your tap comes from a river somewhere in Victoria.

 We need both the federal and Victorian governments to put in the hard yards and make a success of the plan so that meets its mandate to restore our precious rivers to health.

 Climate change is rapidly eroding our water supplies, with some of our rivers losing 70 percent of their flows over the last 20 years.
 At the same time population growth is pushing up demand for water.
-We’ve developed an ‘Aquaprint‘ that outlines a community vision for water reform in Victoria to help address these issues.
-Now it’s up to the Andrews government to put some of those ideas into action in its new plan ‘Water for Victoria’.

 With so much at stake for our rivers, we are stepping up to the plate.
 As well as fighting for a successful Murray-Darling Basin Plan that does the job for northern Victoria’s rivers, we’re also pushing a strong Yarra Protection Act, working to improve the laws that protect nature and continuing our work to get livestock off river banks.